 Method 1: Uploading files directly to the Open Store

-Files can be directly uploaded to the Open Store using a tool such as S3 Browser, AWS Snowball, or directly from the Open Store Application.
+Files can be directly uploaded to the Open Store using the Open Store Application or a tool such as S3 Browser, AWS Snowball.

 There are 2 steps in uploading the raw data using the S3 browser